 - Ease of integration with on-premise or SaaS process solutions.

 - Effective management of employee information throughout the lifecycle of the relationship, including the disposition of the information once it is no longer required.

 - Ease of use, including access on mobile devices.

 - Automated digital signatures and workflows.
 HR processes are loaded with signature requirements, and this is not the place to assume that a copy/pasted TIFF signature image is a “digital” signature.

 - Built-in compliance and regulatory workflows.
 Keeping track of HIPAA, COBRA, and specialized regulations such as the Family Medical Leave Act (FMLA), Uniformed Services Employment and Reemployment Right Act (UNERRA), and demonstrating compliance with these and other regulations on request can be overwhelming.

 Successful businesses depend on good people.
-HR plays an increasingly strategic role in hiring and retaining good people – and mitigating the risks associated half-baked documentation of poor performance.
-All of these processes need to operate in a smooth, effective and modern way – or risk alienating the Millennials who are critical to maintaining competitive advantage.
+HR plays an increasingly strategic role in hiring and retaining good people – and mitigating the risks associated with half-baked documentation of poor performance.
+All of these processes need to operate in a smooth, effective, and modern way – or risk alienating the Millennials who are critical to maintaining competitive advantage.

 About John Mancini